 Please email us at email@example.com if you have any questions.

 Sigma Mu Sigma (Ghana Sigmas) Chapter would like to thank our Sorors of Zeta Phi Beta Sorority, Inc. and our Brothers of Phi Beta Sigma Fraternity, Inc. for the outpouring of support.
 It has been a dream of ours to start a chapter in Ghana, the home of Honorable Bro.
 Dr. Kwame Nkrumah.
 The members of this newly chartered chapter have been Sigmas in various chapters for decades and about half of us reside on the continent.
 Others travel back and forth regularly.
-Please continue to follow us and reach out to keep abreast of all the exciting things we will have coming up soon including new items in the SMS eMarketplace which fund our various projects.
+Please continue to follow us and reach out to keep abreast of all the exciting things we will have coming up.
+We apologize, but for the time being we have halted our SMS eMarketplace so that we can make some necessary changes.
+Beyond that, if you'd like to visit Ghana, check out our travel page.

 Engage with us online through @GhanaSigmas on Instagram